brainboxdotcc/DPP/docpages/example_programs/interactions_and_components/user-only-messages.md

-\page user-only-messages Hidden replies (Only you can see this replies)
+\page user-only-messages Ephemeral replies ('Only you can see this' replies)

 If you've used a discord bot, there's a chance that you've encountered a message from one that said "Only you can see this" after you interacted with it (or executed a command).
 These messages are pretty helpful and can be used in many instances where you'd only like the user that's interacting to see what's going on.